3 Healthy Posture Tricks

 1 – Relaxing tension in your muscles

 First, you need to relax those tensions by myofascial massages or some kind of non-invasive methods like acupressure.
 That will prepare your muscles for further challenges which are in front of them.
 Only relaxed muscles can operate in an optimal length.
-Also, a relaxed muscle is a pain-free muscle which can flex, extend and rotate in a proper way.
+Also, a relaxed muscle is a pain-free muscle that can flex, extend and rotate in a proper way.
 With all of those available, you can do whatever you imagine, and any kind of recreation or training won’t present a problem for you.

 2– Mobilization and activation exercise

 The second step to healthy posture is mobilization and activation exercises in different regions of your body.
 Sometimes structures, like your joints, need a mobilization exercise so they can regain their old range of motion (ROM).
 ROM is a measure of your joint’s freedom.
-Some of the need it more and some need more stability.
+Some of them need it more and some need more stability.
 You can take a shoulder joint and knee joint as an example here.
 In other cases, some structures like deep core muscles and scapulas region muscles need some challenges.
 In other words, you need to activate them by proper stabilization exercises and dynamic exercises.

 3 – Learning healthy posture patterns

 After you are relaxed, and you regain a proper ROM and muscle strength it is time to implement some more advanced training techniques.
-Different patterns like hip-hinge, squatting, pushing, pulling, rotation and anti-rotation will become a part of your healthy posture workout routine.
+Different patterns like hip-hinge, squatting, pushing, pulling, rotation, and anti-rotation will become a part of your healthy posture workout routine.
 Those are the basic human movement patterns.
 When done properly and when you optimally load them with some kind of weight, they will secure a nice posture and life without the pain.

 Very fast, picking up something from the floor will not be a problem for you.
 Our suggestion for learning those movement patterns is definitely natural movement training.
-This kind of training will put you in a role which is natural for humans and that one is a general mover role, not the specialized role like bodybuilder or CrossFit.
+This kind of training will put you in a role that is natural for humans and that one is a general mover role, not the specialized role like bodybuilder or CrossFit.
 This kind of training is very important for professionals of any sport, like tennis or NFL athletes.

 Healthy posture secures a happier life